Join CSFI on LinkedIn,

 • Step 1: The CSFI CTI Student Internship Program must receive the full application package before the application deadline

-• Step 2: The Intern Coordinator will review and select applicant finalists, including placing them into chosen or assigned cohorts
+• Step 2: The CTI Director of Operations will review and select applicant finalists, including placing them into chosen or assigned cohorts

-• Step 3: The Intern Coordinator will notify all applicants upon final selection.
+• Step 3: The CTI Director of Operations will notify all applicants upon final selection.
 If an applicant declines their conditional internship offer, alternatives will be notified to replace primary candidates.

 • Note: Priority is given to U.S. veterans and military spouses enrolled in an accredited academic institution

-• If selected, applicants must sign an NDA and Code of Conduct and undergo other background checks, prior to internship commencement
+• If selected, applicants must sign an NDA, Code of Conduct, and undergo other background checks prior to internship commencement

 • If you do not receive an acceptance/declination email, please contact us at [email protected]

-• Step 4: The Team Leads/Associate Team Leads will incorporate finalists into their assigned cohorts
+• Step 4: The CTI Team Leads/Associate Team Leads will incorporate finalists into their assigned cohorts

 Application Processing Timeline